 For sore muscles, you can tincture peppers in alcohol to make a liniment rub, or make an oil infusion as a heating massage oil.

 To tincture in alcohol, fill a glass jar with dried cayenne peppers and top with cheap vodka or other 80 proof alcohol.
 In a few days you will find that the alcohol has turned orange and is very spicy.
 Rub it on stiff muscles and painful joints, a lot of it.
 The drawback is that alcohol feels cold, but it does penetrate better than oil.
+For a post on tincturing and othe nice things like making liqueurs, click here.

 To make an oil infusion, do the same thing but with oil.
 I have used fresh peppers as well as pepper flakes for this.
 It needs to stay warm for a week to ten days, which, since it doesn’t matter if it is affected by the sun, can be done in the back window of a parked car, or sitting on a radiator.
 You can then draw it off the top and leave the rest to get stronger if you like, or filter it.
 I use olive oil, but other oils, like jojoba, penetrate better, so that is my next trick.
 Rub it on achy muscles and cover.